 *Disclaimer: I haven’t tried each and every one of these UK curly hair salons but I did scour the internet for good reviews and recommendations from fellow curlies.
 Leave your comments below if you’ve tried any of these and what your experience was like.

-10 Things EVERY Parents Should Do When Raising Biracial or Mixed Race Kids
+10 Things EVERY Parents Should Do When Raising Mixed Race or Interracial Children

 Take two parents, two entirely different cultures, traditions and perspectives and you get a family with some pretty tough discussions, strong opinions and choices ahead.
-We can’t do it all and we certainly won’t do it perfectly when it comes to our mixed race kids but there are some things we as parents need to prioritise when raising mixed kids of dual or multiple cultures.
+We can’t do it all and we certainly won’t do it perfectly when it comes to our interracial children but there are some things we as parents need to prioritise when raising mixed kids of dual or multiple cultures.

 Speak your language

 If one of you speaks another language or originates from another country where English isn’t the first language, that means your mixed son or daughter could and should be bilingual.
 Even if you don’t speak it well, passing down any culture often goes hand in hand with language.
 Your mixed race kids may resent having to attend language school every Saturday now but they’ll thank you for it later on when they’re able to converse with friends and family from your native country.

 History can tell a thousand stories and telling your own history as well as that of your homeland will do wonders in opening up all sorts of discussions with your children.
 For us as a mixed race kids growing up with a Persian father, I learned fast that the Iranian Revolution marked a major historical upheaval and explains a lot about modern day Iran, its people, its diaspora and its politics.
 Pre-Revolutionary Iran and the ancient civilisations and dynasties also shed light on who and why Iranians are such a proud people.
 I don’t know if I would understand my Dad’s culture and origins if I didn’t have this perspective.